 The Pendulum Test is the gold standard for slip testing in Ireland and can be used if a claim goes to court.
 That means if you or your business end up in court it is likely to be pendulum data presented for or against you.

 The Pendulum Test remains one of the few methods to accurately recreate the hydrodynamic squeeze film generated in a slip in wet conditions.

-The test can be used in an in-house setting but also, importantly, on-site on real-life flooring surfaces.
-This is extremely beneficially to clients who have concerns about the safety levels of a flooring surface prior to installation.
-It allows a test to be conducted on a flooring sample, which will show how safe that sample is, prior to installation.
+The test can be used in an In-House setting but also, importantly, on-site on real-life flooring surfaces.
+The In-House test is extremely beneficially to clients who have concerns about the safety levels of a flooring surface prior to installation.
+It allows a test to be conducted on a flooring sample, which will show PTV levels, prior to installation.

 We also conduct on-site tests, which again will accurately gauge the slip resistance levels of a flooring surface and we can recommend any action (if any) that needs to be taken to increase the resistance levels.

-All equipment used is Independently Calibrated and BSI Certified.
+All equipment used is Independently Calibrated and Certified Annually.

 When should you get a Pendulum Test conducted?

 A Pendulum Test is extremely important to ensure your floors are as safe as possible.
-You should get a Pendulum Test should be conducted –
+You should get a Pendulum Test conducted –

 As part of continued maintenance & monitoring